jworking2/jworking2.github.io/README.md

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm Jake!

 Welcome to my portfolio!
-I'm a [your profession, e.g., "software developer", "data scientist", etc.] passionate about building impactful projects and learning new technologies.
+I'm currently a data analyst, but I joined the field late, so I am using this space to showcase my various projects and skills that I have gathered in the data science field.

 ---